Frequently Asked Questions

 If you have additional questions after reviewing the links above and information below, please email the Creative Writing Program.

 How many applications do you typically receive each year?

 How many students are in the MFA program?

-The total number of students in the Program averages 24 each year.
-Admission is offered yearly to 12 applicants (divided equally between fiction and poetry).
+The total number of students in the Program during 2014-2015 is 24.
+Beginning 2015-2016, it will be 20.
+Admission is offered yearly to up to 10 applicants (divided equally between fiction and poetry).

 What is the difference between terms (quarters) versus semesters?